/ HALion Developer Resource / HALion Script / Getting Started /

 5. Click Edit Script to open the internal Script Editor.

-6. Give the Script Editor the window focus and press Ctrl/Cmd-V to paste the code from the clipboard.
+6. Click the Script Editor window to bring it to focus and press Ctrl/Cmd-V to paste the code from the clipboard.

 7. Click OK to activate the script.